szpajder/dumpvdl2/README.md

 - Add `--dump-asn1` option to display full ASN.1 structure dumps of CPDLC and CM messages.

-- ACARS and MIAM CORE messages sometimes contain XML data.
-Add `--prettify-xml` option to enable pretty-printing of such content.
+- Some ACARS and MIAM CORE messages contain XML data.
+Use `--prettify-xml` option to enable pretty-printing of such content.
 XML will then be reformatted with proper indentation for easier reading.
 This feature requires libacars built with libxml2 library support - otherwise this option has no effect.

-## Enriching log files with ground station data
+## Enriching messages with ground station data

-VDL2 messages are normally logged like this:
+VDL2 messages formatted as text are normally logged like this:

 ```
 [2020-01-10 00:02:40 CET] [136.775] [-31.8/-51.6 dBFS] [19.8 dB] [-1.2 ppm]